For many SEO enthusiasts, writing an eCommerce meta description might not be a breeze.

 In this article, I’ll be sharing how to write absolute eCommerce meta descriptions for your Home page, Product pages, and category pages.

 While the characters are limited, there’s a lot that we are going to discuss here.
 So without taking any more time, let’s get started.

 What is a Meta Description?

-A meta description is a short description of the content, that viewers can read to learn about the search result before they decide to click on it.
+A meta description is a short description of the content that viewers can read and learn about the particular search result before they decide to click on it.

-A meta description helps both the user and the search engine to determine the relevance of the page (home page, product page, category page, blog post, about page, etc.) to the search query of the user.
+A meta description helps both the user and the search engine to determine the relevance of the page according to the search query and intent.

 How Long Should a Meta Description be?

 SEO guidelines say your meta description should be 160 characters or less.
 But often times we observe that descriptions above 155 characters tend to get trimmed down.
 It is important to know this and place the important information (and keyword) at the beginning of the meta description.

 160 characters are not always visible in the search result.
 Instead, they are replaced by dots… That is why one must also frame the copy of the description in a way that pursues people right from the beginning.